-There are an estimated 1 billion websites out on the Internet these days.
+There are well over 1 billion websites out on the internet.
 Getting your business website noticed among all the competition might seem nearly impossible.
-But following along with these 5 search engine tips and tricks can help push your site to the top of the search results.
+But following along with these five search engine tips and tricks can help push your site to the top of the search results.

 But first, a little background.
 Creating a website and getting found just a decade ago was pretty easy.
 It looked like this:

 2. Learn some HTML code.

 3. Do a little keyword research.

 4. Throw in some title tags and meta tags.

 That was it.
 If you just did those things, in all likelihood you would have had one very searchable, easy-to-find website.
 Today, those simple steps are just plain inadequate to get your site noticed.
 Google’s newest search criteria (known as Hummingbird) came out in February and, to put it bluntly, it is looking for a lot.